jessedegans/MachineLearningLegoSorting/README.md

 Source code for my propedeuse project first year of Applied Sciences University (2017)

 Very basic POC for Lego bricks recognition (Lego sorting machine).

-Decision tree learning is used for recognition and it uses Hue and Edge Histogram extractors as main inputs.
+*Decision tree learning is used for recognition and it uses Hue and Edge Histogram extractors as main inputs.

-All files starting with 'test' are not used in the final program, but show how the program has grown.

-Final product video (This program + the sorting robot): https://vimeo.com/276028480
+*All files starting with 'test' are not used in the final program, but show how the program has grown *Final product video (This program + the sorting robot): https://vimeo.com/276028480